Imgkl/EventFlux/README.md

 | Windows  | ❓      | Windows users, where you at?
 Need testers! |
 | Linux    | ❓      | Calling all penguins - help me to test on Linux! |

 *Pssst... see those question marks?
 That's your cue, tech adventurers!
-Dive in, test, and tell us all about it.* 🚀🛠️
+Dive in, test, and tell me all about it.* 🚀🛠️

 ## Inspiration 💡